 The financial statements are prepared on the going concern basis.
-In adopting the going concern basis, the directors consider that MDDUS, both as the Group and as the Parent company, has sufficient assets to continue in operation for a period of at least 12 months from the approval of the financial statements.
+In adopting the going concern basis, the directors consider that MDDUS, both as the Group and as the Parent Company, has sufficient assets to continue in operation for a period of at least 12 months from the approval of the financial statements.

-The current economic landscape and investment market volatility were explicitly considered by the Board in coming to this conclusion.
-The Board considered the potential impact of a range of scenarios and the effect on MDDUS' solvency and liquidity of lower revenue, investment losses and increased outgoings during 2024.
-The Board also considered the impact of these scenarios on the financial position of MDDUS over the period to 31 December 2026 and the output of a reverse stress test to determine the conditions that would cause MDDUS to become insolvent.
-The Group's and the Parent company's strong cash reserves mean that they will continue to be able to pay their liabilities as they fall due in that period.
+The current and potential impact of the current economic climate was explicitly considered by the Board in coming to this conclusion.
+The Board considered the potential impact of a range of potential scenarios and the effect on MDDUS's solvency and liquidity of lower revenue, investment losses and increased outgoings, including claims and professional support, during 2024.
+The Board assessed the impact of these scenarios on the financial position of MDDUS over the period to December 2026 and the output of a reverse stress test to determine the conditions that would prevent MDDUS from being able to continue as a going concern.
+The Group's and the Parent company's strong cash reserves mean that they will continue to be able to pay their liabilities as they fall due.

-I) Functional and presentation currency The Group's functional and presentational currency is GBP and is rounded to the nearest thousand pounds.
+l) Functional and presentation currency

+The Group's functional and presentational currency is GBP and is rounded to the nearest thousand pounds.